Last Updated on January 21, 2024 by Kelly

 You can easily access the trail across the street from the Sand Beach parking lot.
-You can read our full article about the trail here.

 Great Head Trail

 The Great Head Trail at Acadia is accessed from the Sand Beach parking lot.
 The trail is about a 2 mile loop, and it will take you along the headland of the peninsula.
 There are steep cliffs along this trail, so exercise caution and be mindful if you have children accompanying you.
-You can read a full trail description here.

 If you’d like a nice coastal walk, you should check out the Ocean Path.
 The trail is also accessed from the Sand Beach parking lot.
 The Ocean Path is a trail that connects Sand Beach to Otter Point.
 The trail is about 2 miles one-way.
 There are several points of interest along the way, including Thunder Hole, Monument Cove, Boulder Beach, Otter Cliff, and Otter Point.